MichaelAtherton/gpt_researcher_modified/prompt_engineering/prompts_cursor.md

 # 3
 now, write this breakdown of all the prompts used in the multi-agent system to the file /Users/michaelatherton/Documents/condaEnv/AIRL/personal_projects/gpt-researcher/prompt_engineering/multi_agent.md

+######
+# gpt_researcher

+Now, write this breakdown of all the prompts used in the gpt_researcher system to the file /Users/michaelatherton/Documents/condaEnv/AIRL/personal_projects/gpt-researcher/prompt_engineering/gpt_researcher.py

 # 4
+# Do the same for the other project (OPTIONAL)
-now that we've identified the agents and prompt locations, we need to follow this process for the agent system in the /Users/michaelatherton/Documents/condaEnv/AIRL/personal_projects/gpt-researcher/gpt_researcher directory.
+Now that we've identified the agents and prompt locations, we need to follow this process for the agent system in the /Users/michaelatherton/Documents/condaEnv/AIRL/personal_projects/gpt-researcher/gpt_researcher directory.

 # 5